Faculty

 Sonal Jain

-Sonal Jain is a lecturer in the UW Department of Pharmacy and assists with the Certificate in Clinical Trials and Certificate in Biomedical Regulatory Affairs.
-She began her career in the medical device industry, where she managed complex 510(k) submissions, regulatory strategies for artificial intelligence and machine learning based product features, and international regulatory submissions to federal authorities.
+Sonal Jain is an affiliate assistant professor in the UW Department of Pharmacy, assists with the Certificate in Clinical Trials and is a co-teacher for the Advanced Medical Products Regulation course.
+She began her career in the medical device industry, where she managed complex FDA 510(k) submissions (premarket device clearance filings), regulatory strategies for artificial intelligence and machine learning based product features, and international regulatory submissions to federal authorities.
 Jain is a graduate of the UW BRAMS program.
 She also holds a master’s degree in applied microbiology and biotechnology from Banasthali University in India.

 Teddy Johnson